andyxzhu/GliomaSolver/README.md

 Paper Link: https://doi.org/10.1137/22S1472814

 This is the repository for code used in my paper.
-If you have any questions, please find me at `andyzhu at cmu dot edu`.
+If you have any questions, you can reach me at `andyzhu at cmu dot edu`.

 ## Abstract
 Glioblastoma is an aggressive brain tumor with cells that infiltrate and proliferate rapidly into surrounding brain tissue.
 Recently, physics-informed neural networks (PINNs) have emerged as a novel method in scientific machine learning for solving nonlinear PDEs.
 Compared to traditional solvers, PINNs leverage unsupervised deep learning methods to minimize residuals across mesh-free domains, enabling greater flexibility while avoiding the need for complex grid constructions.